 Justin is at home in the courtroom and routinely tries cases to verdict.
+A People magazine courtroom reporter recently described Justin as having “a habit of exhaustively reiterating, underlining and dissecting facts and analysis submitted in the prosecution’s case.”
 But when it’s in his client’s best interest, Justin resolves cases outside of the courtroom—often with no publicity.

 Justin joined the U.S. Department of Justice in 2009 through the Attorney General’s Honors Program and was assigned to the Tax Division’s Southern Criminal Enforcement Section.
 Based in Washington, D.C. for more than four years, Justin prosecuted a wide range of federal criminal cases throughout the country, including criminal tax, financial fraud, identity theft, offshore banking, immigration fraud, passport fraud, money laundering, international tax evasion and domestic terrorism matters.
 As a prosecutor, Justin first-chaired 13 federal fraud jury trials and numerous federal bench trials—winning all of them.
 Justin spearheaded more than 50 financial fraud grand jury investigations and represented the United States before federal courts of appeal with a 100% success rate.